Why You Only Get 3% of Job Interviews (And How to Fix It)

 Traditional job search: Apply to 100 random jobs → 3 interviews (3% rate)

 ApplyRight: We show you only jobs where you score 80%+.
-You apply to 10 high-match jobs → Likely 3-4 interviews (30-40% rate)
+You apply to 10 high-match jobs → realistically 3-4 interviews, a far better return than 100 long shots.

 You need 10x fewer applications to get the same number of interviews.